-Perhaps that’s why I love in Coraline, the ‘other Father’s song makes total sense for the plot and expresses views in a better, quicker and more interesting way than simple dialogue could.
+Perhaps that’s why I love the ‘other Father’s song in Coraline.
+It makes total sense for the plot and expresses views in a better, quicker and more interesting way than simple dialogue could.

 Although the subject matter in The Nightmare Before Christmas is relatable to of people; the two holidays I mean, I just don’t relate to a single character and that is quite odd for me.
 Before I saw the film, I thought for sure the red headed, melancholically blue skinned, stitched up lass; Sally would be the one I relate to.
 But I felt disconnected from the essence of her character throughout.